 1.1 NAME - The name of the corporation shall be Middle Atlantic Swimming, Inc. (MASI).

-1.2 OBJECTIVES - The objectives and primary purpose of MASI shall be the education, instruction and training of individuals to develop and improve their capabilities in the sport of swimming.
+1.2 OBJECTIVES - The objectives and primary purpose of MASI shall be the education, instruction, and training of individuals to develop and improve their capabilities in the sport of swimming.
 MASI shall promote swimming for the benefit of swimmers of all ages and abilities, in accordance with the standards, rules, regulations, policies and procedures of World Aquatics, USA Swimming, and MASI and its Articles of Incorporation.

 1.3 GEOGRAPHIC TERRITORY - The geographic territory of MASI is as set forth in Article 603 of the USA Swimming Rules and Regulations.